CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 #### -ATION `.n`

 ![shorthand image](assets/teach-1-bits/ation-t108.jpg){: .teach1}\
-Teaching 1: termination
+Teaching 1: termination,

 ![shorthand image](assets/revised-split/ation-r12.jpg){: .rev}\
-Revised: abrasion, relation
+Revised: abrasion, relation,

 Note Stevens' cleverness using the word *termination*.
 It's hard to see here, but the previous line in the book is, "-ion: This termination is shown by..."